American Yakuza

+American Yakuza is a 1993 crime action film directed by Frank Cappello, from a screenplay by John Allen Nelson and Max Strom, and starring Viggo Mortensen and Ryo Ishibashi.
+The film is about an American FBI agent (Mortensen) who goes undercover to infiltrate a Japanese Yakuza clan, which is at war with the mafia.
+It was released on December 22, 1993.

 Plot

-American FBI agent David Brandt (Viggo Mortensen) is working undercover under the identity of Nick Davis, a former convict who died in solitary confinement, at a warehouse in Los Angeles that the Tendo crime family owns in order to infiltrate their operations.
-After Brandt saves the life of one of the family's leaders, Shuji Sawamoto (Ryo Ishibashi), Sawamoto welcomes him into the criminal organization.
-As part of his introduction, Sawamoto takes Brandt to witness the execution of Okazai (Fritz Mashimo), an alleged traitor, via woodchipper then stops the execution at the last minute.
+American FBI agent David Brandt is working undercover under the identity of Nick Davis, a former convict who died in solitary confinement, at a warehouse in Los Angeles that the Tendo crime family owns in order to infiltrate their operations.
+After Brandt saves the life of one of the family's leaders, Shuji Sawamoto, Sawamoto welcomes him into the criminal organization.
+As part of his introduction, Sawamoto takes Brandt to witness the execution of Okazai, an alleged traitor, via woodchipper then stops the execution at the last minute.
 After Sawamoto and Brandt leave the scene, the man is shot by the remaining Yakuza members.
-For his first assignment, Brandt is tasked with overseeing a meeting between Sawamoto and Dino Campanela (Michael Nouri), who Sawamoto believes organized the assassination attempt.
+For his first assignment, Brandt is tasked with overseeing a meeting between Sawamoto and Dino Campanela, who Sawamoto believes organized the assassination attempt.
 Campanela denies involvement in the attack, he orders his underlings, to wipe out the Tendo family.
 Later, Sawamoto invites Brandt over for a family meal; Brandt is crude and unfamiliar with Japanese customs, commenting on the dining arrangement by saying, "I thought you guys ate on the floor or something."
-Kazuo (Yuji Okumoto), one of Sawamoto's men, is immediately suspicious of Brandt, and comments on him being too tan for someone who allegedly spent the last year in solitary confinement.
+Kazuo, one of Sawamoto's men, is immediately suspicious of Brandt, and comments on him being too tan for someone who allegedly spent the last year in solitary confinement.
 Brandt claims that he is a quarter Apache in response.
 Tensions reach a boiling point with Kazuo after Brandt refers to Sawamoto by a nickname, and Sawamoto has to intervene before the two get into a physical altercation.

-Later, Brandt meets up with Sam (Franklyn Ajaye), a fellow FBI agent, and the two debrief on the investigation.
+Later, Brandt meets up with Sam, a fellow FBI agent, and the two debrief on the investigation.
 Sam reveals that Okazaki was also an FBI agent and was murdered by the Yakuza.
 Before Brandt leaves, Sam instructs him to "do whatever it takes" to remain in the good graces of the Tendo family.
 After Brandt leaves, he discovers that one of the Yakuza members is following him and confronts Sawamoto.
 During the confrontation, Sawamoto comments on Brandt's poor manners, and Brandt returns the samurai sword Sawamoto lost during the assassination attempt.

-At the FBI office, Sam and the director, Littmann (Robert Forster), discuss Brandt's role on the case.
+At the FBI office, Sam and the director, Littmann, discuss Brandt's role on the case.
 The director is suspicious of Brandt's loyalties, but Sam ardently defends Brandt, claiming that he will remain loyal because he has no family or personal ties outside of the FBI.
 The argument does little to persuade Littman.